 On site, teaching staff and support staff wear blue lanyards carrying the school name/logo.
 Teachers and support staff also have an ID badge with their name (members of the Senior Management Team also have their job title).

-Behind the badge a card with key information regarding safeguarding and emergency procedures at Emanuel School can be found.
+Behind the badge, there is a card containing essential about safeguarding and emergency procedures at Emanuel School.

-All other visitors to the school are expected to sign in at the gatehouse and receive a sticker or badge dependant on the purpose of the visit.
+All other visitors to the school are expected to sign in at the gatehouse and they will receive a sticker or badge dependant on the purpose of the visit.